freignat91/mlearning/README.md

 ### ml network create x1 x2 x3 ... xn

-create a new neuron network having:
+create a new neuron network for test having:
   - x1 neurons in the input layer
   - xn neurons in the output layer
   - x1 to x(n-1) neurons in the hidden layers